 1.5 PI Technology

 A less common form of metal detector is based on pulse induction (PI).
 Unlike VLF, PI systems may use a single coil as both transmitter and receiver, or they may have two or even three coils working together.
 This technology sends powerful, short bursts (pulses) of current through a coil of wire.
 Each pulse generates a brief magnetic field.
 When the pulse ends, the magnetic field reverses polarity and collapses very suddenly, resulting in a sharp electrical spike.
 This spike lasts a few microseconds (millionths of a second) and causes another current to run through the coil.
 This current is called the reflected pulse and is extremely short, lasting only about 30 microseconds.
 Another pulse is then sent and the process repeats.
 A typical PI-based metal detector sends about 100 pulses per second, but the number can vary greatly based on the manufacturer and model, ranging from a couple of dozen pulses per second to over a thousand.
-Pulse Induction detectors are now widely used in the construction industry; the Whites PI-150 is an industrial machine which can detect large objects to 10 feet, using a 12 or 15 coil.
+Pulse Induction detectors are now widely used in the construction industry; the Whites PI-150 is an industrial machine which can detect large objects to 10 feet, using a 12 or 15 inch coil.

 2.0 MODULE ANALYSIS